shock59/bedrock-sprint/README.md

 ## Installation

-Download the BedrockSprint.zip file from the [releases](https://github.com/shock59/bedrock-sprint/releases) page.
+Download the `BedrockSprint.zip` file from the [releases](https://github.com/shock59/bedrock-sprint/releases) page.
 Extract it and make  the files are contained in their own folder (i.e. don't run the script in another folder such as Downloads or Desktop).

 ## Usage & Configuration

 Run the `BedrockSprint.exe` file.
 By default, only toggle sprint is enabled.
-It expects your Minecraft sprint key (the key set to sprint inside of Minecraft itself) to be Alt and uses Control to toggle sprinting.
+It expects your Minecraft sprint key (the key set to sprint inside of Minecraft itself) to be L and uses Control to toggle sprinting.
 You can press F8 to suspend the application so that it won't interrupt regular typing.

 You can change these settings in the `sprintConfig.txt` file.
 The format for the file should be like this: